Heidemann-Consulting/Team-Intelligence-Platform/docs/lacm-rituals-and-practices.md

 * **Purpose:** To leverage AI (via general-purpose TIP Workflows) for specific, focused tasks like drafting content, brainstorming, or analyzing text segments as part of daily work or other rituals.
 * **Cadence & Format:** As needed by individual team members.
 * **Process in TIP:**
-    1.  **Prepare Input:** Create a new TIP Document (e.g., `LACM_PairInput_[TaskDescription]_[Date].md`).
+    1.  **Prepare Input:** Create a new TIP Document (e.g., `LACM_PairInput_[TaskDescription]_[Date]`).
 In this document, clearly state your request for the AI and provide any necessary context, text to be analyzed, or keywords.
 Use a simple structure (e.g., "Request: Draft an introduction for X.", "Text to Analyze: ...").
     2.  **Select Workflow:** In TIP, go to "Run Workflows" and choose an appropriate general-purpose workflow like:
         * `LACM_Workflow_DraftSection`
         * `LACM_Workflow_BrainstormIdeas`